TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/3-moving-repeating-snippets-to-partials.rst

        tags: post.tags
    })}

-Viewhelper namespace import
+ViewHelper namespace import
 ===========================

-Like within Fluid templates, custom Viewhelpers can be used within partials.
+Like within Fluid templates, custom ViewHelpers can be used within partials.
-Because these Viewhelpers are not in the default namespace, their namespace needs to be imported.
+Because these ViewHelpers are not in the default namespace, their namespace needs to be imported.
 For information about how to import a namespace, see :ref:`importing-namespaces`.